rkgIITBh/data-structures.github.io/HTML/hashingWithOpenAddressing.md

 <p style="text-align:center">
 $$x_i = (x_0 + ic_1 + i^2c_2)$$,
 </p>
 where $$c_1$$ and $$c_2$$ are nonzero constants.
-The idea is that the probe sequence should examine all slots of the table for discovering an empty slots to resolve a collision.
 The picture below describes insert and search processes.
 The readers may notice that the flowcharts do not specify how many trials can be carried out. <br>